 Help at OT&P MindWorX

-MindWorX is the dedicated mental wellness clinic at OT&P. At MindWorX we have a team of qualified and experienced psychologists, psychiatrists, clinical hypnotherapists, educational psyshometricians, mental health counsellors and behavioural therapists, offering sessions in English and Cantonese.
-Our team provides a wide range of therapy services with a personal approach as there is no room for a one-size-fits-all approach when it comes to mental health.
+MindWorX is the dedicated mental wellness clinic at OT&P. At MindWorX, we have a team of qualified and experienced psychologists, psychiatrists, clinical hypnotherapists, educational psychologists, mental health counsellors and behavioural therapists, offering sessions in both English and Cantonese.
+Our team provides a wide range of therapy services with a personal approach as there is no room for a one-size-fits-all approach to mental health.

 - (www.gov.hk), G. (2019, December 18).
 GovHK: Mental Health.
 Retrieved August 14, 2020, from https://www.gov.hk/en/residents/health/mental/mentalhealth.htm